 The absolute first thing to do when you have a slow connection is to search for a better one.
 The Web is full of kind strangers who have uploaded information about Wi-Fi hotspots in areas across the world, many of them free.

 People often share which venues have a Wi-Fi hotspot on FourSquare.
 Some will even include a password.
 The good news is that you don’t need the FourSquare app to find this out.
-On iOS, 4sqwifi gets the job done, while Android users can turn to VenueSpot for their hotspot needs.
+On iOS, 4sqwifi gets the job done.
 On a desktop browser, you can just head to FourSquare.com and search for “Free Wi-Fi”, “Wi-Fi hotspot” and “Wi-Fi” in that order.
 Just browse the map and find what’s best for you.

 If you’re in the US and Canada or some of the major European countries, OpenWifiSpots is a pretty great resource too.